muratkilic1978/jquery-sandbox/README.md

 # Part 3 - Learning jQuery

 ## Download a new repository to your PC/Mac
-Go and download the following GitHub repository - https://github.com/DevTips/Learn-jQuery-in-15-minuteshis which includes all files you need to practices jQuery in **Part 3**
+Go and download the following GitHub repository - https://github.com/DevTips/Learn-jQuery-in-15-minuteshis which includes all files you need to practices jQuery in **Part 3**.

 ## Open index.html in Chrome

-After having downloaded the repository from prevous step, you need to unzip the file.
-Next move the unzipped folder **Learn-jQuery-in-15-minutes-master** to **htdocs**.
-Finally open the **lesson-1.html** with Chrome.
+After having downloaded the repository from the previous step, you need to unzip the file.
+Next, move the unzipped folder **Learn-jQuery-in-15-minutes-master** to **htdocs**.
+Finally, open the **lesson-1.html** with Chrome.

 ## Open YouTube Channel - Learn jQury in 15 minutes Part 2
 - Now open the video-tutorial https://www.youtube.com/watch?v=OqF0kjNwDSI about jQuery.